 If you're familiar with expansion cards in desktop computers, you can think of a PCMCIA card as an expansion card for a laptop.
 The first picture is an example of a PCMCIA card inserted into the bottom slot of the computer.
 The second image is an example of a PCMCIA SMC EZ Card 10/100 wireless network card, which enables a laptop computer or another portable device to connect to a wireless network.

-The term PC Card is being used as a replacement to PCMCIA card because of the ongoing changes in the technology and because it is much easier to remember.
+The term PC Card replaces PCMCIA card because of the ongoing changes in the technology and because it's easier to remember.
 It also should not be confused with a PCI card, which is used in desktop computers.